praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 ### Motivation

 - Automate the process which needs to be done regularly.
-- Make the task easy and stress free of managment members.
+- Make the task easy and stress-free for the employers.
-- Save the time of people in doing same work multiple times.
+- Save the time of people in doing the same work multiple times.

 ### Methodology

-We are following **Spotify Agile Methodology** to give the contributors an idea of efficient software development methods and how work is co-ordinated in the industry.
-If you don't know what that means, please refer [this blog](https://blog.praveen.science/my-experience-on-spotify-agile-methodology/).
+We are following **Spotify Agile Methodology** to give the contributors an idea of efficient software development methods and how work is coordinated in the industry.
+If you don't know what that means, please refer to [this blog](https://blog.praveen.science/my-experience-on-spotify-agile-methodology/).

 Following are some points on the methodology to be used:

 * To get the best out of everyone contributing to this project, we have adopted _high alignment and high autonomy model_.
 * The issues created will have a description of the problem to be solved, the contributors have to figure out how they would like to solve it and what tool they would like to use.
 * Everything needs to be communicated to the scrum masters / project admin on what they think about a particular issue and its possible solution.
-* We will have a sprint of one variable days week, based on the level of difficulty of the issue with regular sprint planning sessions and daily stand-ups to track the progress of each and every contributor.
+* We will have a sprint of one "variable days" week, based on the level of difficulty of the issue with regular sprint planning sessions and daily stand-ups to track each contributor’s progress.
-* In these sessions, the scrum masters will take a note of the progress and blockers if any.
-If the contributor faces any issues / blocks, the others will help them solve it and resume their work.
+* In these sessions, the scrum masters will take note of the progress and blockers if any.
+If the contributor faces any issues / blocks, the others will help them solve them and resume their work.
 Hence, the blocks can be addressed timely.
 * It would be a good idea to check out the [Git Standards followed in our way of Spotify Agile Methodology](https://blog.praveen.science/git-standards-followed-in-our-way-of-spotify-agile-methodolgy/) model.

 ### Video Links